 Contemplating getting a divorce is an emotional time and beginning the legal process to end a marriage is often a difficult decision to make.

-However, if you have reached a point where divorce seems like the only way forward, you will no doubt want expert legal advice.
+However, if you have reached a point where divorce seems like the only way forward, you will no doubt want expert legal advice from our Divorce Solicitors.
 Divorce can be complicated, but with clear legal advice you can ensure your family’s best interests, and your financial future, are protected.

 Your first visit with a divorce solicitor will most likely be about fact-finding – on both sides.
 Your solicitor will want to know the relevant facts that have led to the breakdown of the marriage.
 They will also need to see proof of ID and will need the full contact details of the other party.

 The meeting will also present an opportunity for you to learn more about the divorce process and ask any questions you may have.